 A wide range of pain and dysfunction can be treated through the use of clinical Pilates.
 Acute and chronic pain arising from new injuries and those sustained in the past can be addressed successfully.
 Overuse injuries incurred at work, play or in vehicle accidents all respond well to Pilates.

 The therapy addresses pain and discomfort associated with the many bodily changes that occur during pregnancy.
-World-class athletes regularly participate in clinical Pilates sessions to maintain flexibility, stay in peak condition and enhance their performance.
+World-class athletes regularly participate in postnatal pilates Malvern East sessions to maintain flexibility, stay in peak condition and enhance their performance.
 It’s beneficial for individuals of all ages who are at risk of falls and is an important aid in preventing injuries before they happen.

 Prescription clinical Pilates can be performed with or without the use of specialized equipment.
 Sessions are customized to meet the specific needs of the patient.
 It’s an effective therapy for helping patients manage multiple symptoms arising from a multitude of conditions, injuries and chronic diseases.